adrikagupta/code-camp_codeplay/README.md

 Foster is a technological solution for treatment of ADHD that centres on a smartphone app.

 ## Features
+- User can register using their google account
 - The app provides a Task Planner since organization is a common challenge for adults with ADHD.
 It plans your tasks as well as notifies you when you need to start it.
 - The app provides a Sleep Tracker which will track your sleep cycle and help you regulate it.
 - The app provides a Medication Tracker which will notify and help you so that you never forget to take medications (if any).